Mushroom and Walnut Gardener’s Pie with Butternut Squash Topping Recipe – from the Jewish Food Hero Kitchen

 This Mushroom and Walnut Gardener’s Pie with Butternut Squash Topping Recipe is as satiating and warming as traditional versions, and significantly more healthy.
 It is extremely low fat, with only a minimal amount of olive oil used to saute the filling and create the rich, smooth topping.
 The mix of vegetables, mushrooms, walnuts and lentils gives a vibrant flavour to the filling.
 It is seasoned with soy and miso, giving a palette pleasing deep umami flavour.
 The butternut squash topping gives a vibrant orange contrast to the deep brown interior.

 This Mushroom and Walnut Gardener’s Pie with Butternut Squash Topping Recipe is Kosher Pareve.
-To make it Kosher for Passover, replace the miso paste with kosher for Passover vegetable broth or chicken broth (if you eat meat).
+To make it Kosher for Passover, replace the miso paste with 1 Tbsp of no sugar added kosher almond butter and use kosher-for-Passover lower soy sauce.
+Also, use almond milk/rice milk instead of oat milk.
+If you do not eat beans during Passover, you could try to use jackfruit to replace the lentils or shitake mushrooms.

 Spotlight on Ingredients